Find Affordable College Courses

 Our analysis found North Hennepin Community College to be the best value school for accounting students who want to pursue a degree in Minnesota.
 Located in the suburb of Brooklyn Park, North Hennepin Community College is a public school with a moderately-sized student population.

-The average tuition and fees for an in-state undergraduate at North Hennepin Community College are $4,882 a year.
+North Hennepin Community College undergraduate students pay an average of $4,882 in in-state tuition and fees each year.
 The average amount in student loans that accounting majors at North Hennepin Community College take out is $16,738.

-North Hennepin Community College excels when it comes to quality.
-It’s ranked in the top 15% of all schools on our Best Accounting Schools in Minnesota list.
+In addition to its great value ranking, North Hennepin Community College is in the top 15% of all schools on our Best Accounting Schools in Minnesota list.

 $5,515 Average Tuition & Fees

-You’ll be in good company if you decide to attend Anoka-Ramsey Community College.
-It ranked #2 on our 2023 Best Value Accounting Schools in Minnesota list.
-Anoka-Ramsey Community College-Coon Rapids Campus is a moderately-sized public school located in the large suburb of Coon Rapids.
+You’ll join some of the best and brightest minds around you if you attend Anoka-Ramsey Community College.
+The school came in at #2 on this year’s Best Value Accounting Schools in Minnesota list.
+Anoka-Ramsey Community College-Coon Rapids Campus is a medium-sized public school located in the suburb of Coon Rapids.

 The average tuition and fees for an in-state undergraduate at Anoka-Ramsey Community College-Coon Rapids Campus are $5,515 a year.
 On average, accounting graduates from Anoka-Ramsey Community College-Coon Rapids Campus take out $21,634 in student loans while working on their degree.